-NDI has helped its partners strengthen democratic institutions in Morocco since 1997, with programs that encourage citizen engagement in government, strengthen electoral processes, increase the responsiveness of political parties to citizen needs, support parliament, and expand political participation for women and young people.
+NDI has helped its partners to strengthen democratic institutions in Morocco since 1997, with programs that improve the responsiveness of political parties and members of parliament (MPs) to citizen needs, strengthen electoral processes, encourage citizen engagement in government, and expand political participation for women and youth.

 Political Party Assistance

-Building on 15 years of assistance to Moroccan political parties, NDI is supporting parties from across the political spectrum to more effectively represent citizens and respond to their concerns.
+Building on 15 years of experience, NDI is supporting Moroccan political parties from to more effectively represent citizens and respond to their concerns.
 In 2013, NDI sponsored strategic planning sessions for individual parties, helping identify internal organizational and communications structures.
 The Institute is working with parties to streamline communications between the national, regional and local levels, and to integrate new voices into policy development and other internal processes.

-NDI has previously advised Moroccan political parties in a range of organizational improvements, such as switching from paper membership records to computerized databases, creating internal technology training teams, developing protocols for communication with branch offices, and better equipping regional and local offices.
+NDI has previously advised Moroccan political parties on a range of organizational improvements, such as switching from paper membership records to computerized databases, creating internal technology training teams, developing protocols for communication with branch offices, and better equipping regional and local offices.
 Ahead of the 2007 parliamentary and 2009 municipal elections, NDI trained party members to run more effective campaigns, prompting several parties to establish national campaign management teams to improve coordination across the country.
-With assistance from NDI, several parties also have established youth wings and took concrete steps to engage youth more directly in the political process.
+With assistance from NDI, several parties established youth wings and took steps to engage youth more directly in the political process.
+Currently, NDI is helping parties develop strategies to engage citizens at the local level and integrate citizen input into their policy development.
+This will assist parties in developing issue-based campaign messages that resonate with voters ahead of municipal elections in 2015 and parliamentary elections in 2016.

 Women's Political Participation

-Through the February 20th Movement in 2011, Moroccan youth demonstrated unprecedented engagement in the political process.
-To measure these changes, NDI conducted a series of focus groups with young people several months before and after Morocco’s November 2011 legislative elections.
-Findings from both rounds suggested an underlying sense of hope mixed with a strong desire to see political leaders propose and enact concrete solutions for employment and education challenges.
-NDI also assisted the Youth for Youth Association (Association Jeunes Pour Jeunes, AJJ) to monitor campaign promises of 12 political parties leading up to the elections.
-AJJ distributed its report on the monitoring initiative to more than 2,900 young Moroccans.
+The February 20th Movement in 2011 underscored the potential of youth engagement to shape the political process.
+Several months after the November 2011 legislative elections, NDI conducted a series of focus groups with Moroccan youth to measure the degree to which they believed policymakers had answered their calls for reform with concrete policies.
+The focus groups revealed an underlying sense of hope mixed with a strong desire to see political leaders propose and enact solutions for employment and education challenges.
+Ahead of the elections, NDI also assisted the Youth for Youth Association (Association Jeunes Pour Jeunes, AJJ) to monitor the campaign promises of 12 political parties.
+AJJ distributed its report to more than 2,900 young Moroccans.

 For more information about these programs, use our contact form or contact: